-Rape is defined as sexual intercourse forced on a person without his or her permission.
-The most useful rape prevention tool available is to be more aware about rape.
+Rape is defined as a sexual act forced on a person against his or her will.
+The most useful tool to prevent rape is to be more aware of the issue.
 Always trust your instincts if you are somewhere or with someone that does not feel safe and comfortable.

 Date rape - prevention; Sexual assault - prevention